AmauryD/Arma_AC/README.md

   - Debug mode doesn't make the client crash
   - Debug mode is now showing in chat

+(The anti teleport feature was removed because it was not accurate , i'll be release in the next version)

 ## Config File Explanation

 In [config.hpp](https://github.com/AmauryD/Arma_AC/blob/master/ARMA_AC/config.hpp) you have a lot parameters , this section will help you to understand how it works and what it means.